 If you're having trouble going through this tutorial you can contact us through the mailing list.

-RabbitMQ is a message broker.
-The principal idea is pretty simple: it accepts and forwards messages.
-You can think about it as a post office: when you send mail to the post box you're pretty sure that Mr. Postman will eventually deliver the mail to your recipient.
-Using this metaphor RabbitMQ is a post box, a post office and a postman.
+RabbitMQ is a message broker: it accepts and forwards messages.
+You can think about it as a post office: when you put the mail that you want posting in a post box, you can be sure that Mr. Postman will eventually deliver the mail to your recipient.
+In this analogy, RabbitMQ is a post box, a post office and a postman.

-The major difference between RabbitMQ and the post office is the fact that it doesn't deal with paper, instead it accepts, stores and forwards binary blobs of data ‒ messages.
+The major difference between RabbitMQ and the post office is that it doesn't deal with paper, instead it accepts, stores and forwards binary blobs of data ‒ messages.

 RabbitMQ, and messaging in general, uses some jargon.

-A queue is the name for a mailbox.
-It lives inside RabbitMQ.
-Although messages flow through RabbitMQ and your applications, they can be stored only inside a queue.
-A queue is not bound by any limits, it can store as many messages as you like ‒ it's essentially an infinite buffer.
-Many producers can send messages that go to one queue, many consumers can try to receive data from one queue.
-A queue will be drawn as like that, with its name above it:
+A queue is the name for a post box which lives inside RabbitMQ.
+Although messages flow through RabbitMQ and your applications, they can only be stored inside a queue.
+A queue is only bound by the host's memory & disk limits, it's essentially a large message buffer.
+Many producers can send messages that go to one queue, and many consumers can try to receive data from one queue.
+This is how we represent a queue:

-Note that the producer, consumer, and broker do not have to reside on the same machine; indeed in most applications they don't.
+Note that the producer, consumer, and broker do not have to reside on the same host; indeed in most applications they don't.

 Our overall design will look like: